 - The Big Chair: Management and Executive Jobs

-Graduate attributes for the Bachelor of Business are the skills, abilities and knowledge that are highly sought after by a broad range of employers.
-Below is the complete list of attributes that graduates will have demonstrated upon the completion of the degree.
+Bachelor of Business graduates majoring in Information Systems will have the skills, abilities and knowledge sought after by a broad range of employers.
+On completion of the degree, graduates can expect: